Man Up | Ep. 193 • June 8, 2017

 Definitely go to a place where you don’t speak the language.
 Go to a foreign country where you don’t speak the language.
 Try some new food.
 Do some adventurous things.
 Go bungee jumping, skydiving, whatever.
 Learn scuba diving.

-I mean, you’re breathing underwater, and then you gotta take the respirator out and throw it off, and then you gotta do that emergency grab.
+I mean, you’re breathing underwater, and then you got to take the respirator out and throw it off, and then you got to do that emergency grab.
 That whole thing is like fucking freaky.
 I was like a mature man, but I was like, “Okay, don’t look up.”
 And you know, because those things are really good for you.

 Anything where you are testing yourself physically, and mentally, especially physically, physical and mental together.
 I also suggest you do some Brazilian jiu jitsu or wrestling, submission grappling of any kind is good, more so than just hitting pads.